yellowmessenger/documentation/docs/platform_concepts/inbox/tickets/tickets_intro.md

 Features offered by the tickets section:
 - The primary objective of no code email ticketing is to simplify the management of customer support requests and enhance the efficiency and effectiveness of customer service teams.
 - All customer queries raised via email are compiled and listed in a unified user interface (omni-channel customer support suite).
-- Adminis can view all tickets sent to or received by the support email address.
+- Admins can view all tickets sent to or received by the support email address.
 - As an Agent, you will be assigned with the tickets (based on the [group](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/team/groups) or [auto-assign](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/automation/tickets-assignment-logic) settings).
 You can select an email that needs attention and reply to it on time.